The Sabon Scoop

 Choosing Oils That Are Good For Your Skin

 As part of your perfect daily ritual, you want to use products that make you feel healthier and more beautiful.
 Essential oils can make a big difference to your skin, body and sense of wellbeing.
-But how do you know which oils that are good for your skin?
+How are we supposed to know which oils are good for your skin?
 And what their benefits are?
 Here is a brief guide to some of the common oils used in various skin treatments.

-Almond Oil is great for skin that is dry, ageing or sensitive.
+Almond Oil is great for dry, ageing or sensitive skin.
 High in protein, it nourishes and softens without clogging your pores.
 If you are looking for an oil to apply directly to your skin or as part of a skin treatment product, and you want it to absorb easily, sweet almond oil does the trick.
 Look for it in creamy body scrubs or body oils.

 Avocado Oil is one of the most moisturizing oils and it is great for ageing skin.
-If you want glowing skin, that feels very supple, this oil can do wonders.
+If you want glowing, radiant skin that feels very supple, this oil can do wonders.

 Grape Seed Oil is a strong, nurturing force when used in skin products.
 Packed with antioxidants and not very greasy, it is ideal for everyday use – even on oily skins.
 It is popular for use in massage oils or sunscreen products that need to be absorbed without leaving greasy residue.
 A great example of a product that uses grape seed oil is Sabon’s massage oil; splash some in your bath water or apply it directly to your skin and feel your skin get stronger by the minute.

 Jojoba Oil is very similar to our own skin’s sebum, which means that it is easily absorbed without breakouts or other reactions.
 It is technically not an oil but in fact a liquid wax.
 Because it is so light and easily absorbed, it is a favorite among sensitive skins.